Academic Internship Courses

 GRADING THE INTERNSHIP:

 Field Evaluations are sent approximately one month before the end of the semester to agency/field supervisors.
-The field evaluation is considered in the final grade for the internship course, which is given by the assigned faculty advisor, and he/she has total discretion in determining your final grade.
+The field evaluation is considered as part of the final grade for the internship course, which is given by the assigned faculty advisor, and he/she has sole discretion in determining your final grade.
 Your field evaluation, course assignments and attendance are all considered in deciding the final grade.